missionpinball/mpf/README.md

 Technology and Compatibility
 ----------------------------

 MPF is written in Python 3.
-It can run on Windows, Mac, and Linux using the same code and configurations.
+It is compatible with Windows, Mac, and Linux using the same code and configurations.

-MPF interacts with real, physical pinball machines via modern pinball controller hardware such as the Multimorphic P-ROC or P3-ROC, FAST Pinball controllers, Open Pinball Project (OPP) open source hardware, or Stern SPIKE pinball machines.
+MPF interfaces with real, physical pinball machines via modern pinball controller hardware such as the Multimorphic P-ROC or P3-ROC, FAST Pinball controllers, Open Pinball Project (OPP) open source hardware, or Stern SPIKE pinball machines.
 You can use it to power your own custom-built machine or to update the software in existing Williams, Bally, Stern, or Data East machines.